Friends of Rocky Top

 FORTs goals are to

-• Increase public awareness of DTG landfill operations and threat to Rocky Top through public outreach tools & media relations
+• Increase public awareness statewide of DTG's operations and how they pose an environmental threat to Rocky Top and other sites through public outreach tools and media relations

 • Increase FORT membership through public outreach and raising community awareness